GoInterject/GoInterject.github.io/bApps/bFinancials/Transactions-Package-Install.md

 >       ,@CertificatePassword       =  'myPassword1234'
 > ```
 >
+> **Step 6:** Then, execute the [Interject_EpicorSlim.SQL](https://gitlab.com/Interject/Interject_Reporting/uploads/933084edcde33eedbc7e4b6dcf6c8b88/Interject_EpicorSlim.sql) script to deploy the tables, functions, and procedures used in the Transactions Package.
+>
-> **Step 6:** Execute the following script DB to initialize data from Epicor for the Transactions "Slim" Package
+> **Step 7:** Execute the following script DB to initialize data from Epicor for the Transactions "Slim" Package
 >
 > ```SQL
 > -- Import configuration setup from Epicor and initial setup of Interject